Saltar al contenido principal

 When using code generation, we no-longer need to rely on the family modifier to pass parameters to a provider.
 Instead, the main function of our provider can accept any number of parameters, including named, optional, or default values.

-Do note however that these parameters should have still have a consistent ==.
+Do note however that these parameters should still have a consistent ==.
 Meaning either the values should be cached, or the parameters should override ==.

 FunctionalClass-Based